eggsdesign/make-your-own-portfolio/README.md

 # Make your own portfolio

 With HTML, CSS and Javascript!
-In this course we are going to code a portfolio, and host it with (GitHub Pages)[https://pages.github.com/].
+In this course we are going to code a portfolio, and host it with [GitHub Pages](https://pages.github.com/).
 This will give you an introduction to web technology and Git, which should be a solid foundation to build your continued code mastery upon.

 ## Day 1